 A New(er) Business Model

-This week I wanted to share a technique I’ve been using that allows me to live ‘rent-free’.
-It has to do with a company that’s been around since 2008, but has seen exponential growth these last couple years: Airbnb.
+This post I wanted to share a technique I’ve used that allowed me to live ‘rent-free’.
+It has to do with a company that’s been around since 2008, but has seen exponential growth ever since: Airbnb.

 The Sharing Economy turns this concept on its head.
 It allows the free market to make decisions; in other words, individuals can make their own individual choices at the local level, eliminating bureaucratic inefficiencies.